smanolloff/tesla-aws-signer/README.md

 This has been tested with `es` service only (the AWS keyword for Elasticsearch service).

 It *should* work for other AWS services, but there may be exceptions -- like the `s3` service, which [according to the AWS docs](https://docs.aws.amazon.com/general/latest/gr/sigv4-create-canonical-request.html) expects double-encoded path segments.
 Support for this should be easy to add, pull requests are welcome.

-Also, keep in mind I have not personally tested the `assume_role_with_web_identity` auth method in production yet, I'd appreciate any feedback.

 ## Contributing